 |About the Artist|

 Martha Rosler works in video, photography, text, installation, and performance.
-Her work deals with the separation of the public and private sphere, exploring issues from everyday life and the media to architecture and the built environment.
+Her work focuses on the public sphere, exploring issues from everyday life and the media to architecture and the built environment.

-Rosler has published several books of photographs, texts, and commentary on public space, ranging from airports and roads to housing and gentrification.
+Rosler has for many years produced works on war and the national security climate, connecting life at home with the conduct of war abroad, in which her photomontage series played a critical part.
+She has also published several books of photographs, texts, and commentary on public space, ranging from airports and roads to housing and gentrification.

 A retrospective of her work has been shown internationally, and her writing is published widely in publications such as Artforum, e-flux journal, and Texte zur Kunst.